 AustriaOfficial Name: Republic of Austria

-Must be valid for at least three months beyond your planned date of departure from the Schengen area.
+Six months beyond planned date of departure from the Schengen area

 BLANK PASSPORT PAGES: